JibbSmart/JoyShockMapper/README.md

 5. A good configuration file has also been calibrated to map sensitivity settings to useful real world values.
 This makes it easy to have consistent settings between different games that have different scales for their own sensitivity settings.
 See [Real World Calibration](#4-real-world-calibration) below for more info on that.

 6. JoyShockMapper can automatically load a configuration file for your games each time the game window enters focus.
 Drop the file in the **AutoLoad** folder, next to the executable.
 JoyShockMapper will look for a name based on the executable name of the program that's in focus.
 When it goes into focus and AUTOLOAD is enabled (which it is by default), JoyShockMapper will tell you the name of the file it's looking for - case insensitive.
 You can turn it off by entering the command ```AUTOLOAD = OFF```.
 You can enable it again with ```AUTOLOAD = ON```.
+If your files don't seem to get picked up, you can manually set where to look for the AutoLoad folder by entering the command ```JSM_DIRECTORY = C:\Program Files\JSM``` for example

 7. Games that have native support for your controller, such as *Apex Legends* with DualShock 4, sometimes don't have the option to ignore your controller.
 Projects like HIDGuardian / HIDCerberus allow you to mask devices from all application except those that you *whitelist*.
 If you do have HIDCerberus installed and running, JoyShockMapper can be added to the whitelist by entering the command ```WHITELIST_ADD```, removed with the command ```WHITELIST_REMOVE```, and you can display the HIDCerberus configuration page in your browser by entering ```WHITELIST_SHOW```.